-Representatives of the 5th cluster - empaths - are characterized by a high level of development of components of emotional intelligence focused on the other - empathy and management of others' emotions, which suggests that they may be ideal workers in the field of education.
+Representatives of the 5th cluster - focused on the other (empaths) - are characterized by a high level of development of emotional intelligence components focused on the other - empathy and management of others' emotions, which suggests that they may be ideal workers in the field of education.

-CONCLUSION.
+CONCLUSION

-Emotional intelligence is one of the important abilities of a specialist, which should be taken into account when choosing a manager whose functional responsibility is personnel management.
+Emotional intelligence is one of the important abilities of a specialist, which should be taken into account when choosing a manager whose functional responsibility is HR- management.

 However, the possibilities of using the potential of emotional intelligence taking into account gender differences are no less significant.
 Thus, the results of studies of the gender specifics of the emotional intelligence of students of economic specialties will allow employers to select personnel to ensure the effective successful operation of the enterprise.
 As a result, this will ensure a decrease in the level of conflict in the team, and will create conditions for participatory management.
 In addition, using their inherent components of emotional intelligence, managers can quickly organize effective teamwork.
-The latter, in turn, will become the basis for reducing staff turnover and strengthening the professional competencies of employees in a close-knit community of professionals.
-Studies of the gender specifics of emotional intelligence on an ongoing basis and the active use of their results can become not only a resource for successful personnel management, but also a resource for further perspective researches searching for ways to save funds for personnel retraining and identifying students as potential employees of the enterprise.
+The latter, in turn, will become the basis for reducing staff turnover and strengthening the employees' professional competencies in a close-knit community of professionals.
+Studies of the gender specifics of emotional intelligence on an ongoing basis and the active use of their results can become not only a resource for successful HR- management, but also a resource for further perspective researches looking for ways to save funds for personnel retraining and identifying students as enterprise' potential employees.